mathiask/rubik/README.md

 # Rubik
-A Rubik's Cube solver in Julia.
+A Rubik's Cube solver in python.